 Dec-04 David Hall, Dev. & Consulting

 Dec-04 Thomas Gillespie, Co-Founder

-Mechanical Simulation Corporation is a technology leader in the development and distribution of advanced software used to simulate vehicle performance and handling under a wide variety of conditions involving interactions between the 3D dynamic vehicle response, advanced controllers, driver controls, and 3D roads.
-Established in 1996, Mechanical Simulation provides car, truck and motorcycle simulation packages, training and ongoing support to more than 50 OEMs, over 60 Tier 1 suppliers and more than 200 universities and government research groups worldwide.
-The Ann Arbor, Michigan, headquarters coordinates with global sales agents who provide local distribution and technical support.
-To learn more, please visit www.carsim.com.
+Mechanical Simulation Corporation is a technology leader in the development and distribution of advanced software used throughout the automotive industry to simulate vehicle performance under a wide variety of conditions.
+Established in 1996, its Ann Arbor, Mich., headquarters provides car, truck and motorcycle simulation packages, training and ongoing support to more than 20 OEMs, over 30 Tier 1 suppliers and more than 60 universities and government research groups worldwide.
+For more information, visit www.carsim.com.